simionAndrei/SBD_AWS-assignment/README.md

 # Running with default configurations
-Unfortunately with defaults we were running out of memory and the cluster was crashing.
+Unfortunately when running on the full data with `spark-submit` default configuration, we were encountered with out of memory (`java.lang.OutOfMemoryError: Java heap space`) and the cluster was crashing.
-As far as we can tell we were not even using the YARN.
+As far as we can tell, we were not even using the YARN.
 In the interface it was registering that we were only using 1 vCPU per slave.